weijinglok/cleanlab-docs/update-quickstart/_sources/index.rst

 ``cleanlab``'s ``LearningWithNoisyLabels`` adapts any existing (scikit-learn compatible) classification model, ``clf``, to a more reliable one by allowing it to train directly on partially mislabeled datasets.

-When the ``.fit()`` method is called, it automatically identifies and removes any examples that are deemed "noisy" in the provided dataset before returning a final trained model.
+When the ``.fit()`` method is called, it automatically removes any examples identified as "noisy" in the provided dataset and returns a model trained only on the clean data.

 .. code-block:: python